Murfreesboro Real Estate and Homes For SaleCity

 Who is Murfreesboro a good fit for?

-Because of its affordable cost of living, Murfreesboro is an excellent option for lower-income families and young professionals.
-Potential residents should expect a more simple, often rustic vibe in many sections of this area.
+Because of its affordable cost of living, Murfreesboro is an excellent option for middle-income families and young professionals.
+Potential residents should expect a more simple, often rustic vibe in many sections of this suburb.
 However, Murfreesboro is seeing rapid growth and more upscale communities are quickly popping up every day as its popularity and resident satisfaction increases.
-In fact, Money Magazine named Murfreesboro #19 on its Best Places to Live in 2018.
+In fact, Money Magazine named Murfreesboro #19 on its Best Places to Live list.

 Where to eat, hang out and have a good time